Best Ways to Build an Emergency Fund

 Any bank or credit union that is FDIC or NCUA insured.
 This guarantees your deposits up to $250,000 per account holder, protecting you even if the financial institution fails.

-Can I use a Money Market Account (MMA) instead of Savings?
+Can I use an MMA instead of Savings?

 Yes.
 MMAs often come with debit card access or check-writing privileges, making them slightly more liquid than HYSAs, though the interest rates are usually comparable.